Faisal Saleh Hayat: Early life and education

-Born into a feudal Shi'a family, Hayat is the alleged Sajjada nashin (lineal descendant and successor) of Pir Shah Jewna, a famous 16th century Sufi saint whose shrine in Jhang District, Punjab, Pakistan, is revered by millions.
+Born into a feudal Shi'a family, Hayat is the alleged Sajjada Nashin (lineal descendant and successor) of Pir Shah Jewna, a famous 16th century Sufi saint whose shrine in Jhang District, Punjab, Pakistan, is revered by millions.
 This spiritual title apart from land he owned was crucial for him to initially draw his wealth and political power.

 He was introduced to politics by his maternal uncle Khalid Ahmed Kharal, a bureaucrat who worked with Zulfikar Ali Bhutto, while his other relatives who have been active in politics include Abida Hussain and Syed Zulfiqar Bokhari.

 Hayat did his early education from FC College University, Lahore, and later earned a master's degree in law and a diploma in business administration from King's College London.

 Political career

 Hayat was elected as Member of National Assembly of Pakistan for the terms of 1977–77, 1988–1990, 1990–1993, 1993–1996, 2002–2007 and 2008–2012.

 In 1979, he was made member of the Central Executive Committee of the PPP.
 In the 1990 election, his brother Asad Hayat was also elected member of National Assembly from NA-86 Jhang.

 Makhdoom Syed Faisal Saleh Hayat served as a member of Central Executive Committee of PPP in 1979.
-In 2002, he was elected MNA on a PPP ticket, later forming PPP-Patriots and then joining PML-Q. He served as Federal Minister in numerous Ministries which includes Commerce (1988–90), Environment, Housing and Works, Interior (2002–04), and Kashmir Affairs.
+In 2002, he was elected MNA on a PPP ticket, later forming PPP-Patriots and then joining PML-Q. He served as Federal Minister in numerous Ministries which include Commerce (1988–90), Environment, Housing and Works, Interior (2002–04), and Kashmir Affairs.
 In 2013, his nomination papers were rejected on the charges of stealing irrigation water.

 In 2005, Makhdoom group by him was the largest group for the Nazim and councillor seats with 130 seats.
 Zahoor Ahmed Sajid contributed with seven seats and faced very little opposition.